 Adrian has some of the finest athletic facilities in NCAA Division III.
 A majority of the facilities have been either newly constructed or renovated within the last six years.
 The crown jewel is Docking Stadium which houses the football, lacrosse and soccer teams.
-The stadium has 2,000 chair-back seats on the home sideline and the finest Pro Grass playing surface.
+The stadium has 2,000 chair-back seats on the home sideline and the finest Pro Grass playing surface which will be replaced in time competition during the 2018-2019 academic year.

 The baseball team plays at Nicolay Field on the northwest corner of campus.
 Nicolay Field was built in 2008 and has 400 chairback seats above the dugouts on either baseline for optimal viewing.
-The softball field was also renovated in 2008 to add a new press box, dugouts and permanent chair-back seating for 150.
+The Bulldog locker room was expanded in 2019.
+The softball field was also renovated in 2008 to add a new press box, dugouts and permanent chairback seating for 150.

 The outdoor track complex hosted their first meet in 2009 to rave reviews from around Division III circles.
-The Craft Tennis Complex features 12 outdoor courts right along US-223 and the Multi-Sport Performance Stadium.
+The Craft Tennis Complex features 12 outdoor courts right along US-223 and Docking Stadium.

 Arrington Ice Arena was completed in 2007 and houses all ice sports at Adrian.
-The arena has 450 chair-back seats and has seen crowds over 1,000 with standing-room along the glass.
+The arena has 464 chair-back seats and has seen crowds over 1,000 with standing-room-only along the glass.
+A state-of-the-art video board was added for the 2017-18 season.
 The arena has offices for coaches, an athletic training room and several locker rooms.